 THE ‘BIG FOUR’ AND BR

 Ironically, a Glasgow-Garelochhead service did come to fruition much, much later.
-In October 1996, the newly-privatised ScotRail introduced a southbound Monday-Friday early-morning service for commuters and in 2005 it was extended to start at Arrochar.
-It has remained in the timetable since but now starts back at Oban.
-Arrochar & Tarbet has been a well-used crossing point for trains on the single-track line through the decades.
+In October 1996, the newly-privatised ScotRail introduced a southbound Monday-Friday early-morning service for commuters and in 2005 it was extended to Arrochar.
+It has remained in the timetable since but now starts from Oban.
+Arrochar & Tarbet has been a well-used crossing point for trains through the decades.
 Its compact nature is typical of many West Highland stations; of particular note is the sharp radius of the points at each end.
 This layout could prove problematic when lengthy trains had to pass and during the days of steam many services had extra coaches added, with through carriages from Edinburgh or London on the sleeper service.
 Summer loadings were particularly heavy, with double-headed locomotives to boot, continuing into the diesel era.
 This saw Oban trains start to use the line also, and these frequently passed the Fort William services at Arrochar.

 An interesting feature of Arrochar signal box, before it closed, was safety equipment used to warn of any earth tremors along the Highland Boundary Fault, which the West Highland Line crosses over just north of Glen Douglas.
 A bell was fitted as a warning system and there was also one inside Glen Douglas signal box.
 Neither are believed to have ever been activated.

 Many traditional circular tours (Clyde Coast, Loch Lomond and Trossachs) by train and steamer included a rail journey to/from Arrochar & Tarbet.
 A few examples were still being offered during the 1960s.